 At a glance

-Suleyman Demirel University (SDU) is a private higher education institution (HEI) in the Eurasian country of Kazakhstan.
-It is situated in the mountainous town of Kaskelen, 20km from Almaty city centre.
-The University was founded in 1996 following a joint venture between Turkey and Kazakhstan, and was named after the then president of Turkey who also inaugurated SDU together with his Kazakh counterpart, Nursultan Nazarbayev.
+Suleyman Demirel University (SDU) is one of the first private higher education institutions in Kazakhstan.
+It is situated in the mountainous town of Kaskelen, 20km from Almaty city center.
+The University was founded in 1996 and opened by the president of the country Nursultan Nazarbayev.
 SDU currently has four faculties: Education & Humanities, Engineering & Natural Sciences, Law & Social Sciences, and the Business School.
 SDU operates a trilingual education system whereby 81% of its degree programs are taught in English, 16% in Kazakh, and 3% in Russian.

 SDU & The Bologna Declaration